-- a) The salinity data are very reasonable during this cruise.
-We used the filtered data readings for this cruise as there was some spiking during the latter part.. - b) The documentation as received does not contain the serial numbers or calibration history of the TSG instrument. - c) The salinity data is UNCALIBRATED.
+- a) The salinity data are very reasonable during this cruise. - b) The documentation as received does not contain the serial numbers or calibration history of the TSG instrument. - c) The salinity data is UNCALIBRATED.
 Previous cruises where Autosal comparisons were available indicated as much as 0.3 units offset on the Practical Salinity Scale.
 The calibration seems to shift fairly rapidly, and by the end of 3-4 days, has probably settled into its new value.
 Therefore, the relative values, that is the excursions, are real and the base calibration is probably stable after that point.